stoth68000/obe-build-environment/README.md

 Tested on CentOS 7.2.1511 only.

-Manually, make sure you yum install any packages described at the start of the build script.
+Manually, make sure you yum install any packages described at the start of the build script, see build.sh yum commands.